rfernandezdo/rfernandezdo.github.io/docs/blog/posts/2024/20240422_Management_Groups.md

             - Identity: This could manage resources related to identity and access management.
             - Management: This could manage resources related to overall platform management.

 This structure allows for clear segmentation of resources based on their purpose and lifecycle.
-For example, decommissioned resources are separated from active ones, and resources within the 'Platform' are further categorized based on their function (Connectivity, Identity, Management).
-The 'Landing Zones' group appears to separate resources based on their use case or environment (Sandbox, Corp, Online).
+For example, decommissioned resources are separated from active ones, like Sandbox, and resources within the 'Platform' are further categorized based on their function (Connectivity, Identity, Management).
+The 'Landing Zones' group appears to separate resources based on their use case or environment (Corp, Online).

 The exact interpretation would depend on the specific context and conventions of your organization.